New generation processors Intel Going out into the world air, and we go out to see exactly what they can do and how it affects the market

-Motherboards - new chassis, new chipset, flexible memories
+Motherboards - new bracket, new chipset, flexibility in memories

 As befits a new chassis, the new motherboards come with a new Chipset chipset, the Z170.
 This chipset is soon expected to join cheaper and simpler packages.

-The chipset is actually chip The motherboard has its functions תקשורת Many with different components.
-It actually helps the processor communicate with components such as hard drives, expansion interfaces, and some ports.
+The chipset is actually chip Its motherboard has many communication roles with different components.
+It actually helps the processor communicate with components like hard drives, expansion interfaces and certain ports.

 Here are some of the additional features that you will find in the Z170 chip-based boards (may vary in some models): 10 USB interfaces 3.0, 14 USB interfaces 2.0, and 20 3.0 PCI Express.
 Motherboard manufacturers are going to use the chipset's PCI-Express routers to scatter them between the expansion interfaces, the M.2 interfaces,SSD And maybe we'll see some more surprises.